Nayak369/stationary/README.md

 - **📋 Comprehensive Data Extraction**: Extracts bill details including numbers, dates, and shop info
 - **📤 Multiple Export Options**: Export results as JSON, CSV, or printable reports
 - **📝 User Remarks**: Add custom remarks for context and documentation
-- **🌙 Dark Mode**: Supports both light and dark themes for comfortable viewing
+- **🎨 New Modern Theme**: Fresh blue and pink color scheme for a professional look
 - **⌨️ Keyboard Shortcuts**: Efficient navigation with keyboard controls
 - **📱 Responsive Design**: Works on desktop and mobile devices
 - **🎉 Animated UI**: Smooth animations and transitions for better user experience